 In November 2018, we adopted a Change in Control and Severance Agreement (the "Severance Agreement") in which our named executive officers participate.
 The Severance Agreement provides participants with severance in the event of certain qualifying terminations, including following a change in control of our Company, and certain change in control benefits.
 We believe that these protections are necessary to provide our valuable executives with incentives to forego other employment opportunities and remain employed with us and to maintain continued focus and dedication to their responsibilities to maximize stockholder value, including if there is a potential transaction that could involve a change in control.
-In addition, these protections are available only if a named executive officer executes and does not revoke a general release of claims in favor of us.
-The terms and levels of benefits provided to our named executive officers under the Severance Agreement were determined by our Compensation Committee, with input from our management team, and approved by our Board of Directors following a review of analysis prepared by Radford of relevant market data for other companies with whom we compete for executive talent.
+In addition, these protections are available only if a named executive officer sunder the Severance Agreement were determined by our Compensation Committee, with input from our management team, and approved by our Board of Directors following a review of analysis prepared by Aon of relevant market data for other companies with whom we compete for executive talent.